Back Your Advertisement Campaign with a Data-Driven Budget Plan

 Note: Our calculator provides estimated costs, not exact amounts.

-Always remember a ROAS score below 1 or 100% is considered poor as it indicates that your business is not making any profit from the paid ad campaign and needs a re-evaluation of strategies.
+Remember, a ROAS score below 1 or 100% is considered poor, as it indicates that your business is not making any profit from the paid ad campaign and needs a re-evaluation of strategies.

 Key Factors Affecting the ROAS Metric

 There are several factors that can influence the ROAS score: